 It may be that we, as a nation, decide that it is worth spending billions of dollars to rebuild this nation’s beaches, but the decision should not be taken quickly, or lightly.
 Such rebuilding projects will only provide temporary relief from rising sea levels and storms — we will need to spend the money again.
 And there should be full consideration of the science behind the design of each project and the environmental impacts, which the current bill ignores.

 Coastal experts across the country have implored local and federal leaders to take an enlightened approach to replacing infrastructure damaged by Hurricane Sandy and to look for opportunities to change the footprints of communities in an effort to reduce exposure to the next storm.
 If we are going to invest federal dollars in reducing property at risk in a community, we should be spending the money on long-term solutions, such as relocating roads and buying out the owners of high-risk properties.
 There are numerous examples of the federal government moving entire towns out of the floodplain after inland floods, including Vallmeyer, Illinois along the Mississippi River.
 But because it involves high-priced real estate, relocation has never been considered an option for coastal resort communities.

 I am not suggesting that the coast should be abandoned.
-I am suggesting, however, that federal investment in maintaining obviously vulnerable
+I am suggesting, however, that federal investment in maintaining obviously vulnerable development be reconsidered.

 One might wonder why these coastal resort communities, located in areas of clear and persistent hazard, would continue to rebuild after complete destruction.
 This is largely due to the fact that the federal and state governments currently provide multiple incentives to rebuild rather than relocate.